SecurityLogMiner/log-collection-server/README.md

 create the test table for test events:
 ```
 create table time_event (
-    time timestamp with time zone, // or time timestampz
+    time text // timestamp with time zone or time timestampz
     data text
 );
 ```
+In the query, dealing with timestampz in rust postgres is a pita at the moment.
+Using a text value to make progress for now.
+However, the data type should be a timestamp with time zone type
 On server startup, check if a database has been created and populated with the following tables:
 - TimeEvent => time:data             timestampz:text